aejaks.sourceforge.net

 After starting the Jetty web server, start your browser and go to http://localhost:8080/.
 The index page allows you to start the sample apps.

-This application shows off some of the widgets can Æjaks.
+This application shows off some of the widgets in Æjaks.
 Besides playing with the widgets, a log is printed for actions (such as clicking a button) and source code that produced the demo can be inspected.

 NOTE THAT NO OTHER PRECAUTIONS ARE IN PLACE!
-The person running the console app basically has shell access to your system!
+The person running the console app basically has shell access to your system! containing your application files.

 Clock is a simple text clock, showing off the Æjaks feature of asynchronous updating.
 Written and contributed by Geoffrey Wu.